 Read along or jump ahead to the section that interests you the most:

-- What Are 5 Key Secure Software Development Risk Factors?
+- What Are 5 Key Secure Software Risk Factors?

 - How Does Cybersecurity Help?

-- Why Is Security In Software Development Difficult?
+- Why Is a Secure Development Process Difficult?

-- What Are 3 Best Practices For Secure Software Development?
+- 3 Best Practices for a Secure Development Process?

 Cyberattacks make headlines.
 Duqu and Stuxnet had everyone talking in 2010 and 2011.
 And, cyberattacks have only gotten worse since then.
 WannaCry hit important systems in 2017, including Britain’s National Health Service.
 And, GitHub was hit by a denial of service attack in early 2018.